timdecode/UnrealComputeShaderExample/README.md

 I couldn't figure out how to bind the compute shader to the ISMCs internal buffers.
 So, we are doing unnecessary copying back to the CPU and back to the GPU.
 I also copy from a FVector array to a FTransform array, that's a little ugly.

 The [compute shader](Shaders/Boid.usf) is super basic, it just modulates positions with a sine function.

+# Gotchas
+* The ``LoadingPhase`` in the uproject file needs to be ``PostConfigInit``
+* You must let Unreal know where to find your shader directly.
+I set this in the game mode in the module interface in [ComputeShaderExample.h](Source/ComputeShaderTest.h)